 Hospitals are known to be hot spots where germs spread easily between vulnerable patients, which is why there are illnesses called hospital-acquired infections.
-The Centers for Disease Control and Prevention (CDC) reports that about 650,000 people contract an infection from a hospital each year.
+The Centers for Disease Control and Prevention (CDC) reports that more than 680,000 people contract an infection from a hospital each year.
 About 75,000 of those people die from the infections they develop.

 According to the CDC, there are four main types of hospital-acquired infections: central line-associated bloodstream infections, surgical site infections, catheter-associated urinary tract infections, and ventilator-associated pneumonia.
 More specifically, MRSA and C. diff are two infections that quickly become dangerous to patients.